Catophony/stitch_calculator/README.md

   * Additional option for including seam allowance to size

 At the moment the only available language for the interface is Russian.

+You can download .exe file so you can run this program without installing Python here: https://github.com/Catophony/stitch_calculator/blob/main/stitch_calculator.exe

 ### v1.0